The Heartstrings (1960) by Rene Magritte

 Reports stream in, updates expire rapidly, the newest news grows less new by the second.
 Fresh angles replace old takes, each image grows sharper and more detailed.
 Zoom in and zoom out, headlines melt into tiny print, broad strokes and fine points, mysteries underneath puzzles, masks beneath masks.

 I’m the only one on the plane worrying, sitting over the wing, bouncing across the surface of a 500-mile-wide cyclone.
 One more hour of turbulence, a voice tells us.
 Three more hours of wandering around in the dark rooms of my mind, a haunted house suspended over the Pacific Ocean.

-Sensations keep flooding in, the latest impulses are expiring rapidly, the newest images grow less new by the second, bent elbows replace bent knees, each moment grows murkier at the edges and more precise at the center, like that one filter on Instagram, like a hailstorm, like a sigh that tries to resolve something important but lands in uneasy territory, less a period than a question mark.
+Sensations flood in, impulses expire rapidly, the newest images grow less new by the second.
+Bent elbows replace bent knees, each moment grows murkier at the edges and more precise at the center, like that one filter on Instagram, like a hailstorm, like a sigh that tries to resolve something important but lands in uneasy territory, less a period than a question mark.
 Zoom in and zoom out, sweeping resolutions melt into fleeting urges, restraint and regret, imaginary questions cede to incomplete answers.
-That’s not it, I wouldn’t say that, not quite… And then nothing, a void, like miles of cold air beneath metal wings.
+That’s not it, I wouldn’t say that, not quite… Polite restraint.
+And then nothing, a void, like miles of cold air beneath metal wings.

 I can’t afford the luxury of silence the way you can.
-I never found a good way not to explain everything.
+I never found a good way to avoid explaining everything.
 I always look as I leap and now I can’t even leap.
-The reports keep streaming in, but they’re translated into Swahili and German and back again until they’re just tangled vowels, a low whine, a staticky dispatch from thousands of miles away, lives barely visible through the telescope even when you squint with conviction, almost silent beneath the grumbling of engines.
+Where are you?
+Words are translated into Swahili and German and back again until they’re just tangled vowels, a low whine, a staticky dispatch from thousands of miles away, lives barely visible through the telescope even when you squint with conviction, almost silent beneath the grumbling of engines.

 What is Thurston Moore doing right now?